tomsWebConsulting/twcsl/README.md

 * twcsl

-twcsl contains nearly 50 effects.
+twcsl contains over 50 effects.
 To find an effect browse the repository.
 Each effect has it's own version number, code, read me, and etc.

 ## Make a Donation